The MSc in Experimental Medicine offers advanced research training in a broad range of laboratory based biomedical sciences.

 Students perform their research project throughout the programme, with complete dedication to the projects following completion of the taught modules.

-Assessment is by a combination of oral presentations, written assignments, and MCQ/MEQ questions.
+Assessment is by a combination of oral presentations and written assignments.
 The research project is written up as a dissertation.

 Normally a minimum of a 2.1 Honours degree or equivalent qualification acceptable to the University in a biological sciences-related subject.
 Evidence of equivalent professional qualifications (MBBS, BDS or BVSc) or experience will be considered on an individual basis.